bamason2/ttp451-module/docs/labs/Lab_6.md

 The extrapolation mask is the set of cells that are used as the basis for filling the table by extrapolation.
 This function helps to prevent large deviation of parameters after each calibrated operating point.
 Use this function to extrapolate the uncalibrated regions.

--To start extrapolating the unmasked regions, click on [Extrapolate using regions] button.
+- To start extrapolating the unmasked regions, click on [Extrapolate using regions] button.
 Notice now, the table has been filled with values.

 This function is only for estimating table values and not to be operated on an actual working engine.
 This technique helps to speed up the manual calibration process by not deviating too much from previous operating point.